hoverslam/cv-projects/README.md

 ## Sudoku Solver

-Solving the famous number-placement puzzle from an image of a standard 9x9 Sudoku grid.
+Solving the famous number-placement puzzle from an image of a standard 9x9 Sudoku puzzle.

 | Sudoku                                                              | Solution                                                              |
 |:-------------------------------------------------------------------:|:---------------------------------------------------------------------:|